joao-sintra/joao-sintra/README.md

 # 💫 About Me:
 College student at Politécnico de Leiria, pursuing a degree in computer science.
-Passionate about coding, problem-solving, and continuous learning.
+Passionate about coding, problem-solving, 3D Printing, and continuous learning.
 Currently exploring the realms of software development. 🚀<br>

 ## 🌐 Socials: